{% set baseFontFamily = "Open Sans" %} /* Add the font family you wish to use. You may need to import it above. */

 In the past, the question was all about whether to build your own data center in Charlotte or outsource colocation.
-Now, it’s all about the options offered by the cloud or colocation provider that will help evolve the company’s IT strategy in the years ahead.
+Now, it’s all about the options the cloud or colocation provider offers that will help evolve the company’s IT strategy in the years ahead.

 Enhanced Network Connectivity Options

 Colocation providers in Charlotte are now competing against each other to offer the most and best network connectivity options.
-A lot of data centers in the area include approximately five top tier providers and have connectivity across other data centers owned by the company.
+Many data centers in the area include approximately five top-tier providers and have connectivity across other data centers owned by the company.

 Some of the major peering points are located in Charlotte and Atlanta.